chrisvensko/bash/README.md

-# Quick Bash Profile
+# Quick Environment Scripts

-More to come...
+This repo holds basic configurations for user preferences to make it much easier to setup a new machine.

+* Git Config
+* Bash Preferences
+* Vim Preferences